 If you’re flying in the night before your cruise and arriving late, the Fairmont Vancouver Airport Hotel provides luxury accommodation without leaving the terminal.

-With an in-house restaurant, spa, and lovely rooms, you can rest the moment you land and make your way to the cruise port in the morning.
+With an in-house restaurant, spa, and lovely rooms, you can rest the moment you land and make your way to the cruise port the next morning.

 A couple of hotels offer complimentary shuttles to the port.
 These are: